 Swarthmore College is a small, private liberal arts school located in Swarthmore, Pennsylvania, about an hour away from Philadelphia.
-Having accepted only 12.5% of its applicants in the last few years, Swarthmore is one of the most prestigious institutions of higher education in the country, often ranked as one of the top three liberal arts colleges in the nation.
+Having accepted only 9% of its applicants for the Class of 2022, Swarthmore is one of the most prestigious institutions of higher education in the country, often ranked as one of the top three liberal arts colleges in the nation.
 With 1,581 students enrolled (all undergraduates), Swarthmore boasts small class sizes, extensive course offerings, and an intimate, beautiful campus located on the edge of a forested area called Crum Woods.

 Established in 1864 by Quakers, Swarthmore, or “Swat,” as the school is affectionately referred to by many of its students, became a non-religious institution in 1906.
 However, the college retained remnants of its roots in a multitude of traditions, which set it apart from many of its peer institutions.
 Examples of these customs include Swat’s singular dining hall (an effort to bring the community together under one roof), the arboretum throughout the campus, which places high value on the natural world, and the activist attitude that permeates throughout the culture of the school.